Adesso (Emma Marrone album)

-Adesso is the fourth solo studio album by Italian singer-songwriter Emma Marrone, released by Universal Music Italy on 27 November 2015.
+Adesso is the fourth studio album by Italian singer-songwriter Emma, released by Universal Music Italy on 27 November 2015.

 The album was promoted by several singles, including "Occhi profondi", "Arriverà l'amore" and "Io di te non ho paura".
 It peaked at number two on the Italian Albums Chart and was certified double platinum by FIMI.
 On 2 December 2016 the album was reiussed as Adesso Tour Edition with two bonus tracks and the collaboration "Libre" with Álvaro Soler.

 Composition

 The album features thirteen tracks all produced by Luca Mattioni and Marrone herself, becoming the first album entirely produced by the singer.
 The tracks were inspired by pop rock and electronic music.
 In an interview with Rockol the singer told about the process of production with Mattioni, sound decisions and recording of the songs: